- > What to do if you've forgotton your Apple ID password

 If you find your account is disabled or locked for security reasons - perhaps you've tried too many incorrect passwords - then following the steps above to change your password via iForgot will also have the effect of unlocking the account.
 However, note that Apple sometimes locks accounts for 24 hours if too many unsuccessful password attempts are made, and the only option is to wait.

-Again, if you have two-factor verification enabled then you'll need to provide it in addition to a code sent or texted to one of your devices.
+Again, if you have two-factor verification enabled then you'll need to provide a code sent or texted to one of your devices.

 For more tips on this, see What to do if your Apple ID is locked or disabled.